 The afternoon was devoted to capacity-building sessions on qualitative research and designathons for health and a thought-provoking session on exploring how cancer is understood in biomedical terms and the lack of visibility for alternative therapies in urban Tanzania.
 There was also a panel discussion about applying for a PhD.
 The day concluded with an open dialogue with community partners, emphasizing the importance of engagement and cooperation beyond the academic realm.

-The Pay-it-forward Symposium on the Second Day unfolded with engaging discussions on randomized controlled trials (RCTs) for HPV vaccination and hepatitis testing, the conceptual framework of Pay-it-forward, and implementation analyses and mechanism mapping.
+On the second day, the Pay-it-Forward Symposium unfolded with engaging discussions on randomized controlled trials (RCTs) for HPV vaccination and hepatitis testing, the conceptual framework of Pay-it-forward, and implementation analyses and mechanism mapping.
 The insights gained from panel discussions concerning sustainability and co-creation underscored the importance of community involvement in the research process.
 In closing the symposium, participants were allowed to seek counsel from seasoned professionals through one-on-one mentor and mentee meetings.
 This session fostered relationships vital for future collaboration with various community-based organizations (CBOs) and hospital institutions and facilitated knowledge transfer.

 The constructive dialogues and tangible outcomes proved the meeting’s success.
 A wide range of research presentations were presented at the meeting, embodying the complex and varied projects the UNC Project-China undertakes.
 In addition, the UNC Project-China was propelled by a collaborative spirit with community engagement, underscored by the open discussion and co-creation panels.
 We gained invaluable insights and strengthened our connections through actively engaging with community partners and organizations.
 The mentor and mentee meetings also allowed attendees to establish links with seasoned professionals, fostering an environment of mentorship and knowledge exchange.
 At last, the annual meeting functioned as a forum for exchanging perspectives, approaches, and discoveries, contributing to the dissemination of research within and beyond the UNC Project-China.